puneet-softdev/Tip-Calculator/README.md

 Final_Project Branch is a Final Project which contains actual logic to calculate tip

 This App uses MVVM (Model View ViewModel) architecture

+Pre-requisites
+Basic knowledge of Android and Kotlin
+Knowledge of Data Binding, and MVVM is Good to have